-This Modular Skills Provision course is funded by the Government of Ireland as part of the July Stimulus Provision 2020.
-This Higher Education initiative is part of the Government’s response to the global pandemic and is designed to help people enhance their employability, upskill and re-skill in the current climate.
+This Modular Skills Provision course is funded by the Government of Ireland as part of an extension to the July Stimulus Provision Package 2020.
+This Higher Education initiative is part of the Government’s response to COVID-19 and is designed to help people enhance their employability, upskill and re-skill in the current climate.

 Eligible: Unemployed / Returners / Employed / Previously Self-Employed.